NickHerrig/go-further/README.md

 - json.Unmarshal vs json.Decoder (Unmarshal uses 80% more memory and is a tiny bit slower)
 - MaxBytesReader is important for malicous or accidently DDOS requests.
 - Custom JSON Decoding implementing the UnmarshalJSON interface
+- Validation of incoming JSON requests is pretty dang important.

+## Database Setup and Config